This Is Why I'm Hot: Song highlights

-The song features samples of various hip-hop songs, including Kanye West's "Jesus Walks", E-40's "Tell Me When to Go", Dr. Dre and Snoop Dogg's "Nuthin' But a "G" Thang" and Mobb Deep's "Shook Ones Part II".
+The song features samples and interpolations of various hip-hop songs, including Kanye West's "Jesus Walks", E-40's "Tell Me When to Go", Dr. Dre and Snoop Dogg's "Nuthin' But a "G" Thang" and Mobb Deep's "Shook Ones Part II".
 Each sampled song is played when Mims mentions the area from which each artist originated.

 This is one of the songs used by baseball player Alex Rodriguez as a walkup song prior to a plate appearance during his career.

 Critical reception

 The song received mostly positive to mixed reviews by critics.

-William Ketchum III of About stated about Mims is "striving to 'bring New York back' like his peers" on the song.
+William Ketchum III of About stated Mims is "striving to 'bring New York back' like his peers" on the song.
 He continued to comment about the song's chart success, stating: "With 'This Is Why I'm Hot' continuing to burn up the charts, he's proven what he's got, but let's see if he can stay on top."
 The song received a three out of five star rating from the site.

 On their review of the album Music Is My Savior, AllMusic stated that "the deceptively simple 'This Is Why I'm Hot' demonstrates this well.
 MIMS raps about his nationwide appeal over hyphy-esque production that alludes to other influential MCs."
 The track was listed as an "AMG track pick" on the review page.

 On his review of Music Is My Savior, Christian Hoard of Rolling Stone described the song as "a catchy little thing with a cool, minimalist beat and some goofy charm."